SolarLune/tetra3d/readme.md

 func (g *Game) Draw(screen *ebiten.Image) {

-	// Call Camera.Clear() to clear its internal backing texture.
+	// Here, we'll call Camera.Clear() to clear its internal backing texture.
 This
 	// should be called once per frame before drawing your Scene. g.Camera.Clear()

 	// Now we'll render the Scene from the camera.
 The Camera's ColorTexture will then
 	// hold the result.

-	// Below, we'll pass both the Scene and the scene root because 1) the Scene influences
-	// how Models draw (fog, for example), and 2) we may not want to render all Models.

 	// Camera.RenderScene() renders all Nodes in a scene, starting with the
 	// scene's root.
 You can also use Camera.Render() to simply render a selection of
 	// individual Models, or Camera.RenderNodes() to render a subset of a scene tree. g.Camera.RenderScene(g.GameScene)

+	// To see the result, we draw the Camera's ColorTexture to the screen.
+Before doing so, we'll clear the screen first;
-	// Before drawing the result, clear the screen first; in this case, with a color, though we
+	// in this case, with a color, though we
 	// can also go with screen.Clear().
 	screen.Fill(color.RGBA{20, 30, 40, 255})